Skip to content

 Treatment

 Therapeutic radiopharmaceuticals are labeled with either beta- or alpha-emitting isotopes.
 The tissue penetration of these isotopes is inversely proportional to their linear energy transfer (LET).
 Beta-emitting radioisotopes, e.g., Yttrium-90 (90Y) and Lutetium-177 (177Lu), have a low LET and an indirect cytocidal effect on tumor cells, primarily by ionizing reactive oxygen species that cause mostly single-strand DNA damage.
-On the other hand, alpha-emitting radioisotopes (e.g., Radium-223 and Actinium-225) have a high LET across a short distance (a few cell diameters).
-As such, they deposit a large amount of energy from their nucleus and cause irreversible damage to target cells, while collateral damage to the surrounding healthy tissue remains minimal (Mango L. 2017).
+The tissue penetration of a few millimeters allows for targeting cells and cell clusters with a low expression of the targeted surface molecule while mostly sparing healthy surrounding tissue.

 Exploration of theranostics with beta-emitting radiopharmaceuticals.